15 May 2025 / in UK Blog / by Simon Reynolds

 Think about the way reporters work, how they source and verify information, and publish and disseminate news.
 That’s all changed from the days of newspapers and broadcast bulletins – largely thanks to social media.

-Platforms like Twitter (now X) acted as an extension of the 24-hour rolling news coverage delivered by the likes of CNN, Fox News and MSNBC.
+Platforms like X (formerly Twitter) acted as an extension of the 24-hour rolling news coverage delivered by the likes of CNN, Fox News and MSNBC.
 Twitter’s earliest incarnation displayed updates in chronological order, offering a real-time feed for users (including journalists) to see breaking news as it happened.

-A landmark moment for Twitter came when U.S. Airways Flight 1549 was forced to make an emergency landing in the Hudson River in January 2009.
+A landmark moment for social media came in the early days of Twitter when U.S. Airways Flight 1549 was forced to make an emergency landing in the Hudson River in January 2009.
 User Janis Krums witnessed it all, and turned to social media to report what he saw.

 “There’s a plane in the Hudson.
 I’m on the ferry going to pick up the people.
 Crazy.”
 Krums tweeted along with a Twitpic photo to his 170 followers (he now has more than 10,000).
 Within the hour Krums was being interviewed by major U.S. broadcasters as the man who broke “The Miracle on the Hudson” story.